Skip to content

 Vein Name / Type Common Ores in This Vein (Gravitas²) Y-Level Range Host Rock Types (TFC Specific Names) Mineral Hint / Surface Indicator Notes & Tips

-Cassiterite (TFC) Cassiterite (Tin ore) y > 80 Granite, Diorite, Gabbro (Igneous Intrusive in uplift/dikes) Cassiterite Nuggets TFC default Tin.
+Cassiterite (TFC) Cassiterite (Tin ore) y > 80 Granite, Diorite, Gabbro (Igneous Intrusive in uplift/dikes) Cassiterite Nuggets; Rhyolite pebble in Granite rock TFC default Tin.
 Also by panning.

-Cassiterite Vein (GT) Tin, Cassiterite y=10 to y=80 Granite, Diorite, Gabbro Cassiterite Nuggets
+Cassiterite Vein (GT) Tin, Cassiterite y=10 to y=80 Granite, Diorite, Gabbro Cassiterite Nuggets; Andesite pebble in Diorite rock

-Garnet Tin Vein (GT) Cassiterite Sand, Garnet Sand, Asbestos, Diatomite y=30 to y=60 Limestone, Chalk Cassiterite Sand (if applicable as hint) Source of Tin and industrial minerals.
+Garnet Tin Vein (GT) Cassiterite Sand, Garnet Sand, Asbestos, Diatomite y=30 to y=60 Limestone, Chalk Shale pebble in Limestone rock Source of Tin and industrial minerals.

 Iron (Fe) Ores